bitfwdcommunity/Blockathon/README.md

 Part of the benefit of using sponsors is of course covering the costs.
 Another benefit is to increase the exposure for your cause, or associate your cause and organization with other organizations.
 Remember the reputation of your cause and organization will be affected by the host and sponsor you associate with, and vice versa, so choose organizations that are well respected and easy to work with.
 Be respectful, gracious and professional in your interaction with them.

-## Speakers
+## Speakers and Judges

-Speakers are in important piece of hackathons.
-Often times speakers are representing sponsors, but you should consider workshops and other talks that are more informative and help hackathon participants succeed.
+Speakers and Judges are in important piece of hackathons.
+Often times they are representing sponsors, but you should consider workshops and other talks that are more informative and help hackathon participants succeed.

 Have a structured approach to structuring your speaker line-up.
-Provide a framework for speakers to pariticpate in, providing title and abstracts for their talk within a set format and time line you dictate. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]
+Provide a framework for speakers to pariticpate in, providing title and abstracts for their talk within a set format and time line you dictate.

 Make sure your speaker line-up is logical and fits well with the theme and schedule of your hackathon.
-Also, identify who will be MC'ing the hackathon and coordinating with all scheduled speakers. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]
+Also, identify who will be MC'ing the hackathon and coordinating with all scheduled speakers.

 ### Presentations / APIS /
 Presentations by API and dataset providers should be kept to a minimum, try to make it a quick introduction involving the company name, the type of data / platform they have, and who to speak to for more information.
 Have technical - not marketing - people give the presentation as they will be asked technical questions, both on stage and during the rest of the event.